Low-Carb Diet Improves Diabetes Management Without Medication

 After discontinuing participants’ medications for one to two weeks, researchers divided participants into two groups: a low-carb group eating 9 percent carbohydrates and 65 percent fat and a high-carb group eating 55 percent carbohydrates and 20 percent fat.

-After 12 weeks, participants whose diet was low on carbohydrates experienced a two-fold increase in activity in the insulin-producing cells.
+After 12 weeks, participants whose diet was low in carbohydrates experienced a twofold increase in activity in the insulin-producing cells.
 Those served the higher-carbohydrate meals had a 32 percent increase in beta cell activity.

 The researchers concluded that a carbohydrate-restricted diet “has beneficial effects on [beta cell] function in patients with mild [Type 2 diabetes].”

-The new research could be very beneficial for diabetes patients, Dr. Jason Fung, physician and author of “The Diabetes Code: Prevent and Reverse Type 2 Diabetes Naturally,” told The Epoch Times.
+The new research could be very beneficial for diabetes patients, Dr. Jason Fung, a physician and the author of “The Diabetes Code: Prevent and Reverse Type 2 Diabetes Naturally,” told The Epoch Times.

 “People with Type 2 diabetes need to know that a dietary intervention, reducing carbohydrates, has the potential to reverse their disease without the need for medication,” Fung wrote in an email.